abudesai/timeVAE/README.md

 # timeVAE
-TimeVAE implementation in keras/tensorflow

-implementation of timevae:
+TimeVAE implementation in keras/tensorflow implementation of timevae:

+TimeVAE is used for synthetic timeseries data generation.
+See paper:

 https://arxiv.org/abs/2111.08095

+The methodology uses the Variational Autoencoder architecture.
+The decoder architecture is modified to include interpretable components of time-series, namely, level, trend, and seasonality.

 'vae_conv_I_model.py' script contains the interpretable version of TimeVAE.
 See class 'VariationalAutoencoderConvInterpretable'.